Creating Strong Passwords

 - Example 2: On My Vacation I Rode 3 Times On The Rollercoaster= OMVIR#3TOTR

 You get the idea, a phrase is much easier to remember and mix it up your own way.
 Change upper and lower case, add different symbols or numbers.
-The key is to make it complex enough that it cannot be compromised.
+The key is to make it complex enough so that it cannot be compromised.
+Note that some websites and programs do not allow special characters, if that is the case just work around that.

 FREE Password Vault Utilities:

 If you don’t want to think that much, consider using a secure Password Vault.
 Your passwords are locked in a personal, virtual ‘vault’ until you need to login.
 Highly encrypted and the easiest way to manage all of your passwords in one place.
-Here are a couple of the top rated Vaults.
+Here are some top rated password Vaults.

-- Dashlane – Rated top password vault as of 2018 and our top pick as well.
+- Dashlane – Rated top password vault and our top pick as well.
 It works in Chrome Incognito mode too.

 - Both have built in Password Generators as well for highly complex passwords.